linyows/rotion/README.md

 - FetchDatabase: Returns page list and properties in database
 - FetchPage: Returns page title and properties
 - FetchBlocks: Returns blocks that is the content of the page.
+- FetchBreadcrumbs: Returns title and icons for breadcrums

 Images are saved in `ROTION_IMAGEDIR` locally.